 Queenstown, Dec.
 11.-The Cunard line steamer Etruria from New York, December 4, for Liverpool, arrived here at 1:43 today.
-She reports having sighted at 2:30 p.m., yesterday, 140 miles east of Fastnet, the British steamer Milifield, Captain Willis, from Baltimore on November 23, for Belfast, fying signals of distress.
+She reports having sighted at 2:30 p.m., yesterday, 140 miles east of Fastnet, the British steamer Milfield, Captain Willis, from Pattimers on November 23 for Belfarm.
+Baltimore on November 23, for Belfast, flying signals of distress.
 The decks flying signals of distress.
-The decks nying signals of clistress.
 The decks were being swept by heavy seas, her funnels were gone and she was sinking.
-The Etruria stood by her for 12 hours, manned a lifeboat and rescued the 23 men composing the crew of the the 23 m Millflefd.
+The Etruria stood by her for 12 hours, manned a lifeboat and rescued the 23 men composing the crew of the Millfield.